Chapter 5: Writing for the Web

 Organization and Relevance

 Good posts have a strong and relevant takeaway for readers.
-Maybe it’s helpful cooking tips or purely to entertain, but writers should know what they intend for the reader to gain from reading each post.
+Whether it’s helpful cooking tips or funny anecdotes meant to entertain, writers should know what they intend for the reader to gain from reading each post.

 Keep an eye on word count and structure the content.
 It’s not a meandering diary entry.
-A typical guideline is 300-500 words, but it depends on the style of the writer and the blog.
+Post length depends on the style of the writer, the blog and the post topic.
+Longer posts tend to do better in search results, so posts often run 2,000+ words.
 Creating a rough outline before writing can help writers organize key messages and place links and images.

-Links also force readers to choose between continuing on or clicking, so limit links to key outside sources and clearly show readers where links will take them.
-Avoid “click here” and use the text in the link to indicate where the link leads.
+Links also force readers to choose between continuing on with the post or clicking, so limit links to key outside sources and clearly show readers where links will take them.
+Avoid “click here” and make key words the active link.
+This helps search engines find your post for key information and it clearly indicates to readers where the link leads.

 Images tell great stories and most blog posts fall flat without some type of photos, graphics or video.
 Dekker recommends using original artwork as much as possible, “especially considering the fact that we all carry small cameras with us.”

 Assume all existing images are copyrighted unless you prove otherwise.
-Ask permission (via email to create a paper trail) and then link back to the original image and include photo credit within the post.
-Read about author and blogger Roni Loren’s expensive and lawyer-filled experience
+Ask permission to use any existing images or infographics (via email to create a paper trail).
+Then link back to the original image and include photo credit within the post.

 Blogs position their writers as subject-matter experts.
 And it’s hard to build trust as an expert with spelling and grammatical mistakes, inconsistencies or other weak writing.
 Dekker says he uses the lessons he learned from journalism, skills like careful proofreading and fact checking.